Ad hoc booking: The future of flexible office organization

 workplaces

-Book employees as needed Spontaneously your desk — ideal for hybrid teams, part-time workers or field workers.
+Employees book their desks spontaneously when needed — ideal for hybrid teams, part-time workers or sales representatives.
 Particularly relevant in companies that no longer provide permanent individual jobs.

 Meeting rooms and phone boxes